Hotel Rosita

-Hotel Rosita is a historic hotel in Puerto Vallarta, in the Mexican state of Jalisco.
+Hotel Rosita is a historic hotel in 5 de Diciembre, Puerto Vallarta, in the Mexican state of Jalisco.
 The 115-room hotel is among the city's oldest, built in 1948.
 According to Fodor's, "It's still a viable budget option, mainly recommended for its location on the north end of the malecón close to restaurants and shops.
 Rooms are very basic; expect white-tile floors and fabrics with floral prints.
 The cheapest quarters have no air-conditioning."